Long Walk of the Navajo: Civil War and Kit Carson

-With Confederate troops moving into southern New Mexico, Col. Canby sent Agent John Ward into Navajo lands to persuade any who might be friendly to move to a central encampment near the village of Cubero where they would be offered the protection of the government.
-Ward was also instructed to warn all Navajos who refused to come in that they would be treated as enemies; he was partly successful.
-Captain Evans was overseeing the abandonment of Fort Lyon and had been told that the new policy would be that the Navajo had to be removed to settlements or pueblos, mentioning the region of the Little Colorado west of Zuni as possibly an ideal place.
-In November, some Navajo were raiding again.
-On December 1, Col. Canby wrote to his superior in St. Louis that "recent occurrences in the Navajo country have so demoralized and broken up [the Navajo] nation that there is now no choice between their absolute extermination or their removal and colonization at points so remote...as to isolate them entirely from the inhabitants of the Territory.

-Aside from all considerations of humanity, the extermination of such a people will be the work of the greatest difficulty".
+With Confederate troops moving into southern New Mexico, Canby sent Agent John Ward into Navajo lands to persuade any who might be friendly to move to a central encampment near the village of Cubero.
+In return they would be offered government protection.
+Ward was instructed to warn all Navajos who refused to come that they would be treated as enemies; many came.
+Evans was overseeing the abandonment of Fort Lyon and had been told that the new policy was that the Navajo had to be removed to settlements or pueblos, mentioning the region of the Little Colorado west of Zuni as possibly an ideal place.
+In November, some Navajo started raiding again.
+On December 1, Canby wrote to his superior in St. Louis that "recent occurrences in the Navajo country have so demoralized and broken up [the Navajo] nation that there is now no choice between their absolute extermination or their removal and colonization at points so remote...as to isolate them entirely from the inhabitants of the Territory.
+Aside from all considerations of humanity, the extermination of such a people will be the work of the greatest difficulty."

 By 1862, the Union Army had pushed the Confederates down the Rio Grande.
-The United States government again turned its attention to the Navajos, determined to eliminate Navajo raiding and raids on the Navajo.
-James H. Carleton was ordered to relieve Canby as the Commander for the New Mexico Military Department in September 1862.
-Carleton gave the orders to Colonel Christopher "Kit" Carson to proceed to Navajo territory and to receive the Navajo surrender on July 20, 1863.
+The United States government again determined to eliminate Navajo raiding and raids on the Navajo.
+James H. Carleton was ordered to relieve Canby as Commander for the New Mexico Military Department in September 1862.
+Carleton ordered Colonel Christopher "Kit" Carson to proceed to Navajo territory and to receive the Navajo surrender on July 20, 1863.
 When no Navajos showed up, Carson and another officer entered Navajo territory in an attempt to persuade Navajos to surrender and used a scorched earth policy to starve the Navajo out of their traditional homeland and force them to surrender.
-By early 1864 when thousands of Navajo began surrendering to the Army.
-Some Navajos refused to surrender to the U.S. Army.
-These groups scattered to Navajo Mountain, the Grand Canyon, the territory of the Chiricahua Apache, and to parts of Utah.
+By early 1864 thousands of Navajo began surrendering.
+Some Navajos refused and scattered to Navajo Mountain, the Grand Canyon, the territory of the Chiricahua Apache, and to parts of modern-day Utah.